rstudio/rstudio-conf/2024/README.md

 [Slides](https://github.com/brshallo/posit-2024/blob/main/shalloway-posit-conf.pdf) | [GitHub Repo](https://github.com/brshallo/posit-2024)

-### Keras 3: Deep Learning made easy
+### Keras 3: Deep Learning Made Easy
 💬 Tomasz Kalinowski

-Keras 3 is a ground-up rewrite of Keras 2, keeping everything that was already great the same while refining and simplifying parts of the API based on lessons accumulated over the past few years.
-Come to this talk to learn about all the features (new and old) in Keras that make it easy to build, train, evaluate, and deploy deep learning models.
+Keras 3 is a ground-up rewrite of Keras 2 that refines the API and reintroduces multi-backend support.
+In this talk, learn about all the features (new and old) in Keras that make it easy to build, train, evaluate, and deploy deep learning models.

 [GitHub Repo](https://github.com/t-kalinowski/posit-conf-2024)